Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 I can also include paying dividends without a formal declaration, denying minority shareholders the right to inspect corporate records, or providing majority shareholders with a disproportionate economic benefit.

-“Unfair disregard” refers to conduct that ignores a stakeholder’s interest because it is not deemed important, such as favouring a director by failing to properly prosecute claims or improperly reducing a shareholder’s dividend.
+“Unfair disregard” refers to conduct that ignores a stakeholder’s interest because it is not deemed necessary, such as favouring a director by failing to prosecute claims or improperly reducing a shareholder’s dividend properly.

-It is important to note that bad faith is not required in order to establish oppression.
+It is important to note that bad faith is not required to establish oppression.
 The primary concern is the effect of the conduct, not the intention behind it.

 Where oppression is established, the oppression remedy is available.